-Injured Flaxmere 4-year-old: Uncles claim he wasn't assaulted
+Injured Flaxmere 4-year-old: Uncles claim boy wasn't assaulted

 "They're too big, they're way bigger than him, they're like giants to him."

-"[Oranga Tamariki] said it was OK for him to go back."
+"[Oranga Tamariki] said it was okay for him to go back."

 No one in Hastings, where the boy resided, has spoken publically about the incident.